storj/docs/app/dcs/third-party-tools/veeam/page.md

    ![](https://link.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/veeam1.png)

 3. Upon opening Advanced - Storage, you will be presented with the option of selecting Storage Optimization.
 The ideal setting for object storage is **4MB** or **8MB**.
 The larger sizes provide faster backup/restores and lowers the [Storj segment cost](docId:59T_2l7c1rvZVhI8p91VX#per-segment-fee).
 Note: using 4MB or 8MB will result in larger incremental backups compared to 1MB (the Veeam default), but Storj's recommendation is to choose 4MB or 8MB to dramatically reduce your Storj costs while also providing better backup and restore times.

    ![](https://link.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/veeam_advanced_settings.png)

-4. To enable **8MB** as a Storage Optimization option, create the UIShowLegacyBlockSize (DWORD, 1) registry value under the 'HKLM\SOFTWARE\Veeam\Veeam Backup and Replication' key on the backup server.
+4. To enable **8MB** as a Storage Optimization option, create the UIShowLegacyBlockSize (DWORD, 1) registry value under the `HKLM\SOFTWARE\Veeam\Veeam Backup and Replication` key on the backup server.
 This requires Veeam 11a or newer.